DASSL/Gradebook/src/db/importCourseSchedule/README.md

 The import procedure implemented can be executed on a Microsoft Windows system by running the batch command `importCourseScheduleCSV.bat`.
-This command accepts a few parameters and uses the `psql` client to run all three steps of the import procedure:
+This command accepts a few parameters and uses the `psql` client to run all three steps of the import procedure.

+Before running the batch file, the following command may need to be executed in psql to ensure that the installation takes affect in the correct database and the correct schema(s):

+`ALTER ROLE role IN DATABASE database SET search_path TO schema1, schema2, pg_temp;`

+Notes concerning the command above:
+* `role` and `database` are the user's target role and database, respectively
+* `IN DATABASE database` is optional, but not specifying a target database will make the change to all databases
+* One or more schemas may take the place of `schema1, schema2', however 'pg_temp' must always remain at the end of the list.

 To execute the procedure, open a Command window and run the batch command as shown below.
 The strings shown after the command name are parameters; strings